zum Inhalt springen

 Thematic Interests and Regional Focus

-Political anthropology, intergenerational relations, social and cultural change, globalization, social movement studies, science and activism, collaborative methods, anthropology at home
+Political anthropology, intergenerational relations, social and cultural change, globalization, social movement studies, science and activism, collaborative methods

 Europe (especially Germany), East Asia (especially China, Taiwan, Hong Kong), Southeast Asia (especially Indonesia, Thailand, Philippines)